elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-the-public-initially-react-to-the-first-impressionist-exhibition.md

 url: /learn/art-history-and-literature/questions/how-did-the-public-initially-react-to-the-first-impressionist-exhibition
 score: 8.5
 related_article1:
-    id: 166575
+    id: 166571
-    title: What social classes and power dynamics were critiqued through cultural commentary in art during this period?
+    title: >-
+        What were the main themes of Impressionism, and how did they reflect urban and suburban life?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-social-classes-and-power-dynamics-were-critiqued-through-cultural-commentary-in-art-during-this-period
+    url: /learn/art-history-and-literature/questions/what-were-the-main-themes-of-impressionism-and-how-did-they-reflect-urban-and-suburban-life
 related_article2:
-    id: 166575
+    id: 166571
-    title: What social classes and power dynamics were critiqued through cultural commentary in art during this period?
+    title: >-
+        What were the main themes of Impressionism, and how did they reflect urban and suburban life?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-social-classes-and-power-dynamics-were-critiqued-through-cultural-commentary-in-art-during-this-period
+    url: /learn/art-history-and-literature/questions/what-were-the-main-themes-of-impressionism-and-how-did-they-reflect-urban-and-suburban-life
 related_article3:
-    id: 166570
+    id: 166566
+    title: >-
-    title: How did photography influence the development of Realism in art?
+        How did the Hausmann renovations impact the social patterns in Parisian society?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-photography-influence-the-development-of-realism-in-art
+    url: /learn/art-history-and-literature/questions/how-did-the-hausmann-renovations-impact-the-social-patterns-in-parisian-society
 related_article4:
-    id: 166576
+    id: 166569
-    title: How did artists respond to the themes of modernity and urbanization in their work?
+    title: >-
+        What are the key characteristics of Realism in art, and how did it address the class divide?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-artists-respond-to-the-themes-of-modernity-and-urbanization-in-their-work
+    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-realism-in-art-and-how-did-it-address-the-class-divide
 related_article5:
-    id: 166569
+    id: 166566
-    title: What are the key characteristics of Realism in art, and how did it address the class divide?
+    title: >-
+        How did the Hausmann renovations impact the social patterns in Parisian society?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-realism-in-art-and-how-did-it-address-the-class-divide
+    url: /learn/art-history-and-literature/questions/how-did-the-hausmann-renovations-impact-the-social-patterns-in-parisian-society
 ---

 &nbsp;